 In September 2002, Judge Boasberg became an Associate Judge of the District of Columbia Superior Court, where he served in the Civil and Criminal Divisions and the Domestic Violence Branch until his appointment to the federal bench in 2011.

-Judge Boasberg also serves on the United States Foreign Intelligence Surveillance Court.
-Appointed by Chief Justice John Roberts in May 2014, he was named Presiding Judge of the FISC on January 1, 2020.
+Judge Boasberg also served a seven-year term on the United States Foreign Intelligence Surveillance Court beginning in May 2014.
+Appointed by Chief Justice John Roberts, he was the Court's Presiding Judge from January 2020 to May 2021.
 He is currently the President of the Edward Bennett Williams Inn of Court and the past Chair of the Governing Board of St. Albans School.

 Clerkship and Internship Information